Below is an alphabetical listing of summer opportunities for high school students. Click on each title for more information.

 World's Best Fashion Camps

 Are you interested in spending time on the campus of the University of Southern California - Los Angeles, exploring the world of fashion, and the Los Angeles area?
-Camps offered for high school students include a Design and Product Development Camp (July 1-14, 2018) and Visual Communications (July 1-14).
-Camps offer action-packed schedule full of learning, activities, and hands-on experiences along with exclusive behind-the-scenes company tours, demos, and workshops in LA's finest.
+Camps offered for high school students include a Design and Product Development Camp (June 23 - July 6, 2019).
+Camp offers action-packed schedule full of learning, activities, and hands-on experiences along with exclusive behind-the-scenes company tours, demos, and workshops in LA's finest.
 Non-competitive financial aid is available.

 Wisconsin Lions Camp